 International Admission Requirements

-All International applicants must submit a Confidential Financial Statement with their application.
+All M.S.
+International applicants must upload a Confidential Financial Statement with their application.
 Non-US Citizens whose first language is not English are required to take either the TOEFL or IELTS exam.
 The exam should be taken in November, but no later than January.
 If you have received a degree from a University in the United States, you need not take the TOEFL.

 Non-US Citizens (including Permanent Residents) who would like to serve as a Teaching Assistant are recommended to take the Test of Oral Proficiency.
 Before our Department can offer a Teaching Assistantship to any student, they must have passed this exam.